data-to-insight/ofsted-jtai-scrape-tool/README.md

 ## Script admin notes
 Simplified notes towards repo/script admin processes and enabling/instructions for non-admin running.
 ### Script run intructions (User)
-If looking to obtain a full instant refresh of the SEND output, the ofsted_childrens_services_inspection_scrape.PY should be run.
+If looking to obtain a full instant refresh of the JTAI output, the ofsted_childrens_services_inspection_scrape.PY should be run.
 These instructions for running in the cloud/Github.
 - Create a new Codespace (on main)
 - Type run the following bash script at Terminal prompt to set up './setup.sh'
 - Run the script - can right click script file and select 'run in python....'